reactive-commons/reactive-commons-java/docs/docs/reactive-commons/9-configuration-properties.md

       prefetchCount: 250 # is the maximum number of in flight messages you can reduce it to process less concurrent messages, this settings acts per instance of your service
       useDiscardNotifierPerDomain: false # if true it uses a discard notifier for each domain,when false it uses a single discard notifier for all domains with default 'app' domain
       enabled: true # if you want to disable this domain you can set it to false
+      mandatory: false # if you want to enable mandatory messages, you can set it to true, this will throw an exception if the message cannot be routed to any queue
       brokerType: "rabbitmq" # please don't change this value
       flux:
         maxConcurrency: 250 # max concurrency of listener flow